How to Protect Your Mac – Guide for Designers

 If you are in the habit of downloading free software and tools from torrent websites, you might end up installing some malware as well.

-While some of these malware pieces might redirect searches in your web browser in an attempt to get illicit affiliate earnings, some can be damaging.
+While some of these malware pieces might redirect searches in your web browser to get illicit affiliate earnings, some can be damaging.

-You should therefore ensure that you only use licensed software if your budget allows.
+You should ensure that you only use licensed software if your budget allows.